RhysMarch/automating_the_boring_stuff/README.md

 OR

-Just run the court_booking.py file in the current directory of the py file instead of creating an exec file.
+Just run 'python3 court_booking.py' in terminal.